A data structure for monomial ideals with applications to signature Gr\"obner bases: Application to Signature Gröbner Bases

 \subsection{Theory}

 We now present an application of MDDs to the computation of signature Gröbner bases (sGB).
-Signature Gröbner bases have their origin in the \Ffive algorithm \cite{Faugere_2002} and aim to avoid so-called reductions to zero in Buchberger's algorithm which do not contribute to the output but still take time to compute.
-These reductions to zero are avoided by introducing additional monomial ideal membership tests which our data structure is designed to do more optimally.

-To illustrate how we apply MDDs in sGB computations we present here a simplified and specific version of an sGB algorithm.
-For the theory of sGB and algorithms to compute them in full generality we refer to \cite{EderFaugere_2017} and \cite{Lairez_2024}.
-We also do not recall the basic theory of Gröbner bases, or algorithms to compute them, and refer the reader to e.g. \cite{CoxLittleOShea_2015} for details.
+Signature Gröbner bases have their origin in the \Ffive algorithm \cite{Faugere_2002} and aim to avoid reductions to zero in Buchberger's algorithm, which do not contribute to the output but still take time to compute.
+These reductions to zero are avoided by introducing additional monomial ideal membership tests which our data structure is designed to do better.
+To illustrate how we apply MDDs in sGB computations we present here a simplified and specific version of an sGB algorithm (see \cite{EderFaugere_2017,Lairez_2024} for the full theory).